CloudVistA/semantic-IoT/README.md

 # open medical IoT
-Open source medical IoT
+Mobile-first Open source medical IoT

-Open Medical Internet of Things (IoT) is an open-source event-oriented architecture for medical device data streaming from the bedside to the cloud.
-This is comprised of (1) offline medical device data acquisition, storage, management, and display on the edge and (2) online push-based synchronization and federation to centralized cloud storage.
+Medical Internet of Things (mIoT) is an open-source mobile-first event-oriented architecture for medical device data streaming from the bedside to the cloud.
+This is comprised of (1) device data acquisition and management at the edge and (2) push-based synchronization and integrate to centralized cloud storage for online analytics.

 ### Design
-* Consumer-grade  hardware, interfaces, operating systems, protocols, databases, and standards
+* Consumer-grade commodity hardware, interfaces, operating systems, protocols, databases, and standards
 * Commmodity open-source hardware  (Beaglebox, Arduino, ...)
-* Industry-standard ports  (USB-C interface)
+* Industry-standard mobile-first ports  (USB-C)
 * Linux-based open-source real-time OS (OpenRTOS, FreeRTOS,..)
 * Web-standard APIs (REST / JSON)
 * Web-standard streaming protocols (RabbitMQ,..)